BuildID (aka. BID), is an essential part of cheat. Each game version has its own build ID and a update would change that.

 After months of search, I finally found a feasible solution to check buildID without switch.
 All you need is a hex editor and dumped (decrypted) content.
-It comes from masagrator on GBAtemp forum in a post titled Finding the Build ID for the cheats code.
+Credits to @masagrator on GBAtemp in Finding the Build ID for the cheats code.

 ImHex Preview

-file is located in the largest file with nca
+mainfile is located in the largest file withncaextension.

 - Fire Emblem: Shadow Dragon and the Blade of Light